My Old Kentucky Home: Appearance in media

 In 2009 the song was covered in Mad Men, Season 3, Episode 3, "My Old Kentucky Home."
-Roger Sterling (played by John Slattery) performs the song in blackface for a company Kentucky Derby party.
+Roger Sterling (played by John Slattery) performs the song in blackface for his young bride at a Kentucky Derby party.

 In 2010 the song was covered in The Simpsons, Season 21, Episode 13, "The Color Yellow".
 Marge and Lisa read from the footnotes of a cookbook written by Mabel Simpson in which she describes the escape of a slave, Virgil, who is assisted by Eliza Simpson.
 Virgil and Eliza find safe harbor in a circus operated by Krusty the Clown, who hides them from slave patrollers by disguising them as circus acts.
 Krusty asks what talents Virgil possesses, to which he replies that he has music talent and then performs the song, "My Old Kentucky Home" while playing violin.
 The song also appears in the episode "Rosebud", where a young George Burns sings the song's first line.

 Johnny Depp, Lyle Lovett, David Amram and Warren Zevon covered the song "My Old Kentucky Home" at the tribute memorial of journalist Hunter Thompson in December 1996.
 One of Thompson's most notable pieces, "The Kentucky Derby Is Decadent and Depraved", in addition to Thompson being a native of Louisville, Kentucky, inspired the performers to cover the song for his tribute.
 The performance was recreated 9 years later in 2005 at midnight after Thompson's ashes were blasted from a cannon.

 Don Henley stated in 2015 for the Los Angeles Times that some of the music he wrote for the Eagles was inspired by the music of Stephen Foster.
-Henley states that, as a child, his grandmother sang songs such as My Old Kentucky Home. "“My grandmother lived with us.
+Henley states that, as a child, his grandmother sang songs such as "My Old Kentucky Home". "“My grandmother lived with us.
 She sat in a rocking chair every day, singing hymns and Stephen Foster songs: ‘My Old Kentucky Home,’ ‘Way Down Upon the Suwanee River’ and ‘The Old Folks At Home,’ and all those very American things.
-That’s probably where I got ‘Desperado.’
+That's probably where I got ‘Desperado.’
 If you listen to that melody and those chords ...
 Billy Joel said to me the minute he heard it, ‘That’s Stephen Foster!
 I said, ‘OK, fine!’"